College Code: EC

 • Statistics, BS/Systems Engineering, Accelerated MS

-• Systems Engineering, BS/Data Analytics Engineering, Accelerated MS
+• Systems and Industrial Engineering, BS/Data Analytics Engineering, Accelerated MS

 Graduate Programs